tudor-malene/Easygrid/README.md

 - built-in support for exporting to different formats ( using the exporter plugin )
 - easy inline editing ( when using jqgrid )
 - configurable dynamic filtering form -
-- possibility to define master-slave grids ( see the petclinic example )
+- possibility to define master-slave grids or subgrids ( see the petclinic example )
 - easy to mock and test

 - Jquery-ui widget and custom tag for a powerful selection widget featuring a jquery autocomplete textbox and a selection dialog built with Easygrid ( with filtering, sorting,etc)